banana-rdf/banana-rdf/README.md

 Before contributing please make sure to add a symbolic link from the `.git/hooks/` directory of your clone to the [bin/pre-commit](bin/pre-commit) shell script.
-This will ensure that all your commit is formatted in a consistent way.
+This will ensure that all your commits are formatted in a consistent way.

 Licence